tianocore/edk2-pytool-extensions/docs/contributor/developing.md

 ### Githooks

-ptionally, there are two githooks provided to automate testing locally before running CI
+Optionally, there are two githooks provided to automate testing locally before running CI

 * githooks/basic-pre-commit-config.yaml
   * This file runs only the quickest checks in order to test the code for common mistakes